Presbyterian School: Academics

+Think.Make.Talk. is an academic program that asks students to think deeply about problems, ideas, projects, and research; creatively make real-world applications that flow out of that thinking; and talk to members of their community about how to develop it.

 Extracurricular activities

-Students are encouraged to participate in activities that benefit the community through an annual day of service.
-Local organizations that have benefited from volunteer efforts include Child Advocates, Emergency Aid Coalition, Houston Food Bank, Main Street Ministries, Nehemiah Center, St. Andrew's School and St. Paul's School.
+Students are encouraged to participate in activities that benefit the community through an annual day of service and yearlong service projects.
+Local organizations that have benefited from volunteer efforts include Child Advocates, Emergency Aid Coalition, Houston Food Bank, Main Street Ministries, Nehemiah Center, Kids Meals, Books Between Kids, and many more.
+By means of creative programs and incredible partnerships, every Lower and Middle School grade participates in a yearlong service learning project that is integrated into their curriculum.